brainite/visualization/docs/basic-line-chart-rows.md

 ---
-title: Basic line chart example with series in rows using Witti Visualization
+title: Basic line chart example with series in rows using Brainite Visualization
 ---

 <p>The demo below shows a very basic application of the visualization library to create a line chart from a simple HTML table.
 The HTML table is converted to a DataTable, and the HTML data-* attributes on the div tag are converted to Google Visualization parameters.
 This particular approach signficantly reduces the logic that has to be implemented using the server-side language.</p>

 <h2>
 	Instructions</h2>
 <p>If you have the data in an HTML table, there are only a couple extra steps you'll need to take.
 This example assumes that the data for each series is stored in table rows.
-By default, series are expected to appear in columns as in <a href="/blog/2012/10/10/basic-line-chart-example-using-witti-visualization">this example</a>.</p>
+By default, series are expected to appear in columns as in <a href="./basic-line-chart-cols">this example</a>.</p>
 <h3>
 	Add JavaScript to the page</h3>
 <p>Add the JS to the page.
-If you use the witti CDN, the script tag would look like this:</p>
+If you use the hosted JS, the script tag would look like this:</p>
 <pre class="brush:jscript">
 &lt;script type="text/javascript" src="https://www.brainite.org/visualization/dist/visualization.min.js"&gt;&lt;/script&gt;</pre>
 <h3>